 Swiss public transport is excellent — and expensive without a discount card:

-- Halbtax (Half-Fare Card): CHF 185/year — all tickets at 50% off.
+- Halbtax (Half-Fare Card): CHF 185/year — all SBB, tram, and bus tickets at 50% off.
 Pays for itself within 1–2 months of regular commuting.

 - GA (General Abonnement): CHF 3,860/year (2nd class) — unlimited nationwide travel by train, tram, bus, and boat.
 Worth it when monthly commuting costs exceed CHF 320.

-Electricity is typically billed via your building's utility company.
-Internet is separate.
+Electricity is typically billed through your building's utility company.
+Internet is a separate contract.
 Main providers: Swisscom (most reliable nationwide), Sunrise (competitive pricing), Salt (budget option).
 Fiber plans start at CHF 40–60/month — a 12-month contract gets you the best rate.

 Week 4: Final Checks (Days 22–30)

-If your gross household income falls below cantonal thresholds — roughly CHF 40,000–55,000 depending on canton and family size — you may qualify for Prämienverbilligung (health insurance premium reduction).
+If your gross household income falls below cantonal thresholds — roughly CHF 40,000–55,000 depending on canton and family size — you may qualify for Prämienverbilligung (health insurance subsidy).
 Apply at your cantonal compensation office (Ausgleichskasse).
 Thresholds are higher than most expats assume, so check before ruling yourself out.

 14. Decide on VVG Supplementary Insurance

 Basic KVG covers hospital stays, GP visits, and pharmacy costs — but not dental, private hospital rooms, or most alternative therapies.
-Supplementary VVG policies fill these gaps.
-Unlike KVG, VVG insurers can reject applicants or exclude pre-existing conditions, so apply as early in your Swiss life as possible.
-Common add-ons worth considering:
+Unlike KVG, VVG insurers can decline applicants or exclude pre-existing conditions, so apply as early as possible.
+Common add-ons worth considering: dental (Swiss dental fees are among Europe's highest), semi-private or private hospital room, alternative medicine, and extended international travel repatriation.

 15. Activate Twint and Set Up Your Swiss Post Account

-Twint is Switzerland's default mobile payment app — accepted at restaurants, supermarkets, parking meters, and markets.
-Link it to your Swiss bank account and you are ready.
+Twint is Switzerland's default mobile payment app — accepted at supermarkets, restaurants, parking meters, and markets.
+Link it to your Swiss bank account.
 A Swiss Post account lets you forward mail, pick up parcels at PickPost locations, and sign documents digitally without queuing at a post office.

 16. Find Your Community

 Settling in socially speeds up every other part of integration.
-Networks that deliver:
+Networks that deliver real connections:

 - InterNations: Monthly events in Zurich, Geneva, Basel, and Bern — the largest formal expat network in Switzerland